 "Peace" is a very common word in English, that means different things to different people.
 It's also a very important word in the Bible that refers not only to the absence of conflict but also to the presence of something else.
 In this video, we'll explore the core meaning of biblical peace and how it all leads to Jesus.

 This video concludes Luke's epic portrait of Jesus of Nazareth.
 The disciples discover the empty tomb and eventually have their entire view of the world turned upside-down as they meet the risen Jesus.
 Luke shows how Jesus' kingdom of God mission to its climactic moment, and he sets the stage for its continuation in Luke's second volume, Acts.

-We explore the Hebrew word "nephesh" that often gets translated as "soul," in this penultimate installment of the Shema word study series.
-While the English word should usually refer to a non-material essence of a human that survives after death, nephesh means something different.
+We explore the Hebrew word "nephesh" that often gets translated as "soul."
+The English word usually refers to a non-material essence of a human that survives after death, but nephesh means something different.
 It is referring to humans as living, breathing, physical beings, or just to life itself.
 Prepare to be surprised at the biblical meaning of this fascinating word!

 "Justice" is a felt need in our world today, and a controversial topic.
 But what is justice, exactly, and who gets to define it?
 In this video we'll explore the biblical theme of Justice and discover how it's deeply rooted in the storyline of the Bible that leads to Jesus.

 An important part of reading biblical narratives is learning how to understand the nature of "the plot," how stories are arranged into a pattern of conflict and resolution.
 In this video we'll see how ignoring the sequence of the plot can lead to distorted interpretation of biblical stories.
 We'll also explore how grasping the multi-layered nature of the narrative can help you see the unified story that leads to Jesus.